dbc/CarND-LaneLines-P1/WriteUp.md

 - Explore different options for smoothing data across frames.
 My current method of averaging the previous three lane lines is very simplistic.

+- Do more extensive testing with images made under a wide variety of lighting conditions in order to find patter CV parameters, or perhaps create different sets of CV parameters, for instance day/night settings.